All Namibia photography by Richard Morsbach

 The goal of the trip is to return home inspired, with beautiful memories and excellent shots.
 The raw beauty of Namibia is guaranteed to leave an impact on everyone attending.

 Namibia’s climate offers the best conditions one could hope to find themselves in for learning astrophotography.
-Every step of this trip has been planned to occur alongside the last new moon of the 2021 Milkyway season; giving the optimal conditions for learning the humbling and rewarding art of astrophotography.
+Every step of this trip has been planned to occur alongside the best month’s new moon of the 2023 Milkyway season; giving the optimal conditions for learning the humbling and rewarding art of astrophotography.

 Secure your spot with a deposit today.
-Max 10 people, to ensure proper instructor-attendee ratio.
+Max 10 people, to ensure a proper instructor-attendee ratio.

-A tour organized by Namib Adventure, expert local travel guide and photographer Richard Morsbach.
+A tour organized by Namib Adventure, an expert local travel guide, and photographer Richard Morsbach.

 More Information here